fr0st-iwnl/neo-fastfetch/README.md

 # Configuration Details

-- Feel free to use my Neofetch configuration if you like it!
-I originally posted this for my personal use, but i'm happy to share it with others who might find it useful.
+- feel free to use my neofetch configuration if you like it :P. i originally posted this for my personal use but i'm happy to share it with others who might find it useful.
 - btw the neofetch picture is in the repo.